 The first weeks after planting can be a bit dull in the garden.
 Few things will have sprouted and thus there is very little that can be done.
 The major issue is weeds.
 They grow quickly and can hog the nutrients and sunlight that your seeds and seedlings need.
 Thus, this is the main responsibility of the gardener.
 Keeping up with the weeds will make your life easier, but it’s a lot of work – admittedly I didn’t do the best job keeping up with the weeds this year.

 As the plants grow and become better established, the list of work grows.
 Weeding is still a task that should be done regularly.
-With plants like peas, cucumbers and other vining crops, taking the time to properly support them is crucial.
+With plants like peas, cucumbers, and other vining crops, taking the time to properly support them is crucial.
 For the peas, I go simple, using bamboo stakes, I string twine along the rows, leaving about two inches between each line of twine.
 This allows the plants to reach out and grab hold of the twine, supporting themselves as they grow.
 This process may need to be repeated if the peas grow quite tall.
 This year, I only had to do it once, as the plants only grew just above knee height.

 Outside of these few tasks, I tend to basically ignore the garden.
 I don’t mean I completely forget about it, but I just like to let it run its course.
 Sometimes the best way to be successful in gardening is to just let it do what it wants to.
 If I saw a plant that looked diseased, then I would pull it to prevent that from spreading.
 Otherwise, I simply enjoyed seeing the plants grow.
 Of course, this led to an explosion of weeds that I never really caught up with, but hey it happens.

 Each year, I like to try to grow something new.
 The variety of plants that I grow in my garden each year is small, but those are the plants that I know grow well for us and are ones we enjoy eating.
 However, that doesn’t mean we can’t have a little fun.
 Thus, each year I commit a small section of the garden to trying something new.
 Initially, I wasn’t sure what to try this year.
-Then my husband and I spotted some very pathetic looking brussel sprout seedlings at the grocery store.
+Then my husband and I spotted some very pathetic-looking brussel sprout seedlings at the grocery store.
 It was clear that they hadn’t been watered in a while, and there was a very good chance they would die due to the neglect, but at $0.10 for 4 plants, we couldn’t go wrong.
 Even if it was a complete failure, we knew it wouldn’t break the bank.

 As far as experiments go, we are calling this one a huge success.
 Not only did the plants make a comeback from near-death, but they provided us with a single potion of sprouts.
 It means that they will be added to next year’s garden.
 Surely, with stronger seedlings and a nice growing season, they will produce more readily for us.

 Not everything went well with the garden this year.
 The tomato got the worst of it.
-I had picked out a large healthy looking plant in June, but by mid-July, it was suffering.
+I had picked out a large healthy-looking plant in June, but by mid-July, it was suffering.
 Though I still don’t know what killed it in the end, my guess was some kind of disease.
 The leaves went from lush and green to brown within a couple of days.
 I tried to keep it at bay but snapping off any branches that showed signs of illness, but it was not to be.
 By the end of July, the plant was on its last legs.
 I did manage to get a couple of tomatoes, which were still green at the time before I pulled the plant.
 Unfortunately, most of the tomatoes were also affected by the disease.

 The chives also were a loss this year.
 This one really surprised me.
 The chive plant was here when we moved in, and judging by the size then it was several years old.
 Over the years it has been split several times and has always thrived.
 This year, however, it proved me wrong.
 Much like the tomato plant, it went from healthy to barely alive in a short time.
 I trimmed it back to just above the soil and hoped for the best.
 For the longest time it just sat there, bordering on death, but finally at the end of the season is started to perk up again.
-So, while we weren’t able to harvest any chives, I think it will survive the winter and hopefully, provide us with plenty of chives next year.
+So, while we weren’t able to harvest any chives, I believe it will survive the winter and hopefully, provide us with plenty of chives next year.

 This is all part of gardening.
 Some years things go well, and other years they don’t.